ex0-tekk/Legend-of-SkyrimVR/Readme.md

  - **A Hyrule Castle Player Home and the Iron Knuckle Follower**
  - **Discover Unique Monsters Mixed with Old and New Zelda Creatures.**
  - **A DLC Sized Legend of Zelda Mod - Relics of Hyrule, With So Much to Discover.**
- - **Legend of Zelda Music Intro with Full In-Game Zelda Music/Sound FX Overhaul.**
+ - **Legend of Zelda Music Intro with Full In-Game Zelda Music & Sound FX Overhaul.**
  - **Legend of Zelda Oracle of Seasons' Tarm Ruins, an Adventure for High Level Players**
  - **Most of the 'must-have' popular VR Quality of Life mods have been installed and fully updated.**
  - **A Sprawling Multi-Dungeon System Called Skyrim Underground, with 65 Additional Forgotten Dungeons.**